saojs/sao/docs/create.md

 Type: `string`

-The path to dest folder.
+The absolute path to dest folder.

 ###### install